phase2/outrigger-docs/docs/project-setup/new-projects.md

 # New Projects

 To setup new projects in Outrigger, we have a command `rig project create` which will coordinate all of the various operations required to get the proper configuration in place.
-The `project create` command runs a collection Yeoman generators, prompting for input and outputting a collection of Docker Compose and Outrigger configuration.
+The `project create` command runs a collection of Yeoman generators, prompting for input and outputting a collection of Docker Compose and Outrigger configuration.

 ## Project Create command